zellwk/zellwk.com/src/posts/2022-02-22-async-await-express.md

 Note: Before you continue, you need to know what Async/await is.
 If you don't know, you can read [this article][1] for more information.

+Update: [Express 5.0 baked the handling of async errors into the framework](https://expressjs.com/en/guide/migrating-5.html#rejected-promises) itself — the error will be sent to the error handling middleware even if the Promise rejects.
+This means the rest of this article is obselete once Express 5 comes out of beta.

+I'll update this article again Express 5 is out of beta.

 ## Using Async/await with a request handler

 To use Async/await, you need to use the `async` keyword when you define a request handler.
 (Note: These request handlers are known as called "controllers".
 I prefer calling them request handlers because request handlers are more explicit).